EricSSartorius/shape-shifter/README.md

 - Rotate a rectangle
 - Show/Hide Menus

-__more features such as updated animations, pinch, and drag to create new element coming soon!__
+__more features such as updated device sizes, mobile-mode, and drag to create new element coming soon!__

 ### Developed with:
 - [Vite](https://vitejs.dev/)